isomerpages/moe-yuyingsec/_about-us/Principal's Message.md

 Principal's Message
 ===================

-In tandem with ‘**MOE Learners for Life**’ approach in helping our students grow into Confident Singaporeans who will help to build a Competitive Singapore and a Cohesive Society, how does this approach of **Learning for Life** look like in Yuying Secondary School?
+In tandem with '<b> MOE Learners for Life </b>’ approach in helping our students grow into Confident Singaporeans who will help to build a Competitive Singapore and a Cohesive Society, how does this approach of <b> Learning for Life </b> look like in Yuying Secondary School?

-**Taking Ownership of Our Learning**
+<b> Taking Ownership of Our Learning </b>